-Its True | believe it or not…
+It’s True | believe it or not…

 Getting and staying sober can be an intense journey as you process new and better ways to live without alcohol.
 For all your hard work, it’s also important to preserve a support system and a social life when in recovery.
 So what can a person do for fun that doesn’t involve alcohol?
 How can you have a fulfilling social calendar, find friends who are supportive of your sobriety, and make your life into something new and better?
-Life really can be fun without Alcohol or drugs – read on…
+Life really can be fun without alcohol or drugs – read on…

-As it turns out, a sober life is a life that provides you with more time, energy and finances to focus on the things that make you glow with excitement or giddy with discovery.
+As it turns out, a sober life is a life that provides you with more time, energy, and finances to focus on the things that make you glow with excitement or giddy with discovery.
 Giving up alcohol means gaining the space to create the kind of life that you want: one with meaning and purpose and new experiences.
 You are in charge.
 You get to orchestrate the activities and interests and hobbies and passions you’ve always wanted to pursue.

-An alumni of ours, who ditched alcohol after getting two DUIs and being forced to attend expensive group therapy classes, says the key to a successful addiction recovery is finding a new, healthy addiction to replace it.
+An alumnus of ours, who ditched alcohol after getting two DUIs and being forced to attend expensive group therapy classes, says the key to a successful addiction recovery is finding a new, healthy addiction to replace it.
 “It’s about accepting the fact that you have to have something to fill that spot in your head,” he says.
 For him, it was the gym.

 Find Your New Passion

 What activities do you love?
 What have you always wanted to do?
 Sit down and make a list of everything you haven’t had time for or that you’ve been meaning to try.
 Choose two or three.
 Take the appropriate steps to make them happen.
 Maybe you want to try a dance class, drag that novel you were writing off the top shelf of your closet, or join the local intramural softball league.
 Give each new pursuit a little time to see if you find it enjoyable and fulfilling.
 If not, go back to your list and pick a different one to replace it.
-Eventually something will spark your passion.
+Eventually, something will spark your passion.